Aegisub/aegisite/source/docs/3.1/Spell_Checker.html.md

 Add to dictionary
 : Add the found word to the dictionary so it will not be detected as misspelled again.

-Note that it is currently not possible to remove words added from within Aegisub.
+Remove from dictionary
+: Remove the word currently in the **Replace with** field from the dictionary.
+Can only remove words which were added with the **Add to dictionary** function and not words in the standard dictionary.
 {: class="dl-horizontal"}

 At the bottom of the dialog box there is a dropdown box to choose the spell